 Soybean yield potential is less affected by planting date because soybeans are photoperiod sensitive, meaning that even if planting occurred across several days or weeks, the plant adapts based on daylength.
 It is still possible to achieve 90 percent of full yield potential if soybeans were planted by June 1.
 However, planting past June 15 limits yield potential to approximately 80 percent (Figure 2).
 Iowa State University Extension has developed a Soybean Planting Decision Tool that evaluates planting dates and yield potential for Iowa, Missouri and Minnesota.

-Figure 1.
+Table 1.
 Relative yield potential of corn by planting date and population.
 Note: Values based on preliminary Iowa research and modeling; 100% yield potential is estimated to occur with 35,000 plant population and early planting.
 Data courtesy Corn and Soybean Field Guide, IPM 0001, Iowa State University Extension and Outreach.

 Will disease be severe enough to warrant a fungicide application?